Nuer massacre: Background

-In February 2013, President Salva Kiir Mayardiit retired his fellow SPLA military generals mostly the Nuer from their duty.
-By July 2013, President Kiir dismissed his entire cabinet by presidential decree including his vice president Riek Machar and SPLM party secretary general Pagan Amum shortly after Machar announced he would contest Kiir for the 2015 South Sudan general election which was then postponed in May 2014.
-Concerns about possible political instability have been raised by the sackings in this young country that is torn apart by ethnic communal conflicts, and still recovering from decades of Sudanese second civil war.
+In January 2013, President Kiir retired 35 general officers, including all six deputies of the Chief of General Staff.
+In February, 100 more military generals were retired from the SPLA.
+By July 2013, President Kiir dismissed his entire cabinet by presidential decree including his vice president Riek Machar and Sudan People's Liberation Movement (SPLM) party secretary general Pagan Amum, shortly after Machar announced he would contest Kiir for the 2015 South Sudan general election which was then postponed in May 2014.
+The sackings sparked concern over potential instability in South Sudan which was still recovering from the Sudanese second civil war.

-According to Clemence Pinaud, an associate professor at Indiana University Bloomington, the move was ethnically motivated and highly influenced by the Jieng Council of Elders to oppose the democratic transition of power in the young nation.
-The Jieng Council of Elders, which is a political council made of Dinka elders and tribal leaders, intervened in the politics of the country which then shaped the government into a "Dinka ethnocracy-led government".
+According to Clemence Pinaud, an associate professor at Indiana University Bloomington, the move was to oppose the democratic transition of power In South Sudan.
+The Jieng Council of Elders (JCE), which is a political council made of Dinka elders and tribal leaders, were bolstered by Kiir after the signing of the Comprehensive peace agreement (CPA) and highly influenced the political decisions in South Sudan.
+JCE was focused on Dinka rule which was detrimental in such ethnically divided country.

-After Riek Machar announced that he would run for presidency in the 2015 general election, Gen. Pagan Amum Okiech, former Secretary General of the Sudan People's Liberation Movement (SPLM), the ruling party, and Brig Gen. Madam Rebecca Nyandeng Garang, the wife of the late John Garang De Mabior also declared their candidacy to challenge Kiir for the presidency afterward.
+After Riek Machar announced that he would run for presidency in the 2015 general election, Pagan Amum, former Secretary General of the SPLM, and Rebecca Nyandeng De Mabior, the wife of the late John Garang De Mabior also declared their candidacy to challenge Kiir for the presidency afterward.
 This posed tension within the country and early attempts were made to engage mostly Kiir and Machar to avoid a potential civil war, which did not succeed.
 In early 2013, a committee was formed and a series of meetings were held to resolve the political tension within the SPLM party but this also came to a dead end.